gerth2/gerth2.github.io/_posts/2019-07-28-programming_language_c_syntax.md

 ## Next Steps - Where are we going?

 We're nearing the end of the story-arc for our introductory content!
 Next up, we'll start exploring how these basic C constructs are accomplished on a real processor.
 This will be the last major building block in understanding, at a high level, how lines of code actually perform their action under the hood.
-Stay Tuned!
+[To get started, check out our introduction to the x86 assembly language!](/blog_posts/2019/08/10/x86_intro.html)